Petrosomatoglyph: Footprints in Ireland

 Close to St. Olann's Well at Coolineagh, near Coachford, County Cork, are the footprints of St. Olann on a boulder.

 In the garden of Belmont, on the Greencastle Road, about a mile from Derry, there was, in 1837, a block called St. Columba's Stone with two footprints on it.
 It may have been the inauguration stone of the kings of Aileach, brought here by the local Chief of Derry.
-On the Clare Hills in Ireland, on the Gort to Feakle road in the townland of Drumandoora, is the engraved outline or impression of a foot clothed by a sandal.

 On the Hill of Lech, or, previously, Mullach Leaght, the "Hill of the Stone", 3 mi southwest of Monaghan in Ireland, was the inauguration stone of the Mac Mahons.
 It was used in 1595 and destroyed by a farm owner in 1809.

-At Clonmacnoise, County Offaly, Ireland, close to the Chapel of Clonfinlough. there are several limestone boulders, one of which is called the Fairy's or Horseman's Stone.
-It has many cup-shaped hollows, crosses, daggers, and a pair of human feet.
 At Templemore in County Londonderry is a slab named St. Columbkille's Stone.
 It has the imprint of two feet, each 10 in in length.
 Traditionally, it was the inauguration stone of the ancient Irish chieftains.

 Saint Columba's Stone near Derry has two depressions like the marks of feet.
 The O'Doherty's are said to have stood on this stone with bare feet at their inaugurations.
-At Slievenamon (The Mountain of the Women), at South Tipperary in Ireland, is the rock that bears the footprints of Goll—"the One-Eyed"—who made a giant leap across the valley to catch up with the hunt of the Fianna.

 The West Pier in Howth Harbour, Dublin, displays a specimen of footprints from King George IV's visit in 1821.